NXT UK TakeOver: Blackpool II

-NXT UK TakeOver: Blackpool II was a 2020 professional wrestling livestreaming event produced by the American promotion WWE.
-It was the third and final NXT UK TakeOver event, and subsequently the second and final NXT UK TakeOver: Blackpool, and took place on 12 January 2020 at the Empress Ballroom in Blackpool, Lancashire, England.
-The event aired exclusively on the WWE Network and was held for wrestlers from the promotion's NXT UK brand division.
+NXT UK TakeOver: Blackpool II was a 2020 professional wrestling livestreaming event produced by the American promotion WWE, held exclusively for wrestlers from the promotion's United Kingdom-based developmental brand, NXT UK.
+It was the third and final NXT UK TakeOver event, the second annual and final TakeOver: Blackpool, and the final livestreaming event produced exclusively for NXT UK.
+The event took place on Sunday, January 12, 2020, at the Empress Ballroom in Blackpool, Lancashire, England, the same venue as the first TakeOver: Blackpool.
+It aired exclusively on the WWE Network at 5:00 p.m.
+Greenwich Mean Time (12:00 p.m.
+Eastern Time) and was the first and only NXT UK TakeOver to be held on a Sunday.

 Five matches were contested at the event.
 In the main event, Walter defeated Joe Coffey by submission to retain the WWE United Kingdom Championship.
 In other matches, Gallus (Mark Coffey and Wolfgang) defeated Imperium (Fabian Aichner and Marcel Barthel), Grizzled Young Veterans (Zack Gibson and James Drake), and Mark Andrews and Flash Morgan Webster in a four-way tag team ladder match to retain the NXT UK Tag Team Championship, and Kay Lee Ray retained the NXT UK Women's Championship by defeating Toni Storm and Piper Niven in a triple threat match.

-Due to the COVID-19 pandemic that began in March 2020, the next scheduled NXT UK TakeOver event, NXT UK TakeOver: Dublin, was ultimately canceled and although WWE resumed live touring in July 2021 after COVID travel restrictions were loosened, no further NXT UK TakeOver events were scheduled.
+Due to the COVID-19 pandemic that began in March 2020, the next scheduled NXT UK TakeOver event, TakeOver: Dublin, was ultimately canceled and although WWE resumed live touring in July 2021 after COVID travel restrictions were loosened, no further NXT UK TakeOver events were scheduled.
 The NXT UK brand itself was dissolved in September 2022 for an eventual relaunch as NXT Europe.

 Production

 Background

-The event was held at the Empress Ballroom in Blackpool, Lancashire, England.
+The third NXT UK TakeOver event, and second annual TakeOver: Blackpool, was held at the Empress Ballroom in Blackpool, Lancashire, England, the same venue as the first TakeOver: Blackpool.

-TakeOver was a series of professional wrestling shows that began on 29 May 2014, when WWE's NXT brand held their second live special on the WWE Network.
-The NXT UK brand debuted in June 2018 and subsequently adopted the TakeOver name for their live WWE Network specials, beginning with NXT UK TakeOver: Blackpool in January 2019.
-Announced on November 16, 2019, Blackpool II was scheduled as the third NXT UK TakeOver event and was held on 12 January 2020.
-It was also the second in the TakeOver: Blackpool chronology, a subseries of TakeOvers held at the Empress Ballroom in Blackpool, Lancashire, England.
-Tickets went on sale on 18 November.
+Since May 2014, the American professional wrestling company WWE had produced a series of livestreaming events titled TakeOver for its NXT brand, which were held periodically throughout the year and aired exclusively on the WWE Network.
+After the United Kingdom-based NXT UK formally debuted in June 2018, the brand held its first major livestreaming event as TakeOver: Blackpool in January 2019, adopting the "TakeOver" name for its major periodic events that were also livestreamed exclusively on the WWE Network.
+Announced on November 16, 2019, a second TakeOver: Blackpool, titled Blackpool II, was scheduled to be held on Sunday, January 12, 2020, at the same venue as the first event, the Empress Ballroom in Blackpool, Lancashire, England.
+It was the third NXT UK TakeOver event, and the first to be held on a Sunday, and it aired at 5:00 p.m.
+Greenwich Mean Time (12:00 p.m.
+Eastern Time).
+Tickets went on sale on November 18, 2019.